edsonayllon/MERN-App-with-EOS-paid-restricted-sections/README.md

 **Scatter**

-This application requires Scatter Wallet to be installed.
+This application requires Scatter Wallet to be installed, https://get-scatter.com/.
 You can configure scatter to your local testnet in settings > network.
 To add accounts you created.
 You can then create a network with settings found in http://localhost:8888/v1/chain/get_info.

 You can then add accounts you create in cleos by inserting the private key for that account into Scatter and setting it to the localhost network you added.